Lyvora/lyvora-documentation/03 Protocol.md

 # $LYV Token – Present and Future Uses
-### In addition to cashback, the $LYV token has strategic purposes:
+### In addition to cashback, the $LYV token has multiple uses:

-- Governance: voting on proposals.
+- Discounted fee payments

+- Staking to unlock premium features

-- Staking: participating in incentive pools.
+- Participation in governance

-- Progressive discounts: reducing fees based on staking and token usage.
+- Earning rewards for activity

+- Reputation NFTs and profile upgrades

+The $LYV token aligns incentives across buyers, sellers, and contributors.

   # Security and Audits
+Security is a core part of the protocol’s design:

-- Smart contracts audited by independent entities.
+- Open-source smart contracts audited by independent security firms.

-- Contracts immutable after deployment.
+- Immutable contract logic after deployment.

-- Automatic refund fallback in case of failures.

-- Multi-signature wallets for treasury funds.
+- Multisig wallets for treasury funds.

+- On-chain timers control all deadlines.

+- Fallback logic ensures refunds in case of failure.

+- Replay protection and unique escrow identifiers.

-- Bug bounty program planned before mainnet launch.
+- Public bug bounty program planned for testnet phase.